-With its stunning furniture collection in Singapore, Journey East shows how you can transform your house into a beautiful place to call home – while still being kind to the environment, of course!
+With its stunning furniture collection in Singapore, Journey East shows how you can transform your house into a beautiful place to call home – while still being eco-friendly furniture!

-Nestled within Tan Boot Liat Building on Outram Road is an 8,600-square-foot showroom.
-Inside, you can find the most stunning collection of furniture on display, with every piece carefully chosen by Journey East to inspire limitless ideas on decorating your home in Singapore.
+Every piece of furniture is carefully chosen by Journey East to inspire limitless ideas on decorating your home in Singapore.
 Speaking of sprucing up your humble abode, just how knowledgeable are you about the materials that went into constructing your furniture?
 In this day and age, not enough emphasis is placed on environmental conservation.
 Thus, it’s of paramount importance to be aware of how these raw materials were sourced.

 Thankfully, Journey East makes information of such nature transparent, eliminating any doubt about dubious or unethical business practices.
 Founded in 1995, the company specialises in a wide range of recycled furniture and home accessories.
 Not only does this furniture retailer in Singapore stock up on Dutch Colonial and Javanese vintage pieces – born from a passion for antique craftsmanship of a bygone era – it now also comes with eco-friendly designer furniture and reclaimed teak wood furniture.